daniiltoropov/MapSaver/readme.md

 ### 3. Compile
   * After copying every screen, MapSaver will stop by itself.
   * You can now switch back to you graphics editor, and position the images together, and export them.
-## Problems
-  * On lower end computers, graphics editor can crash if a lot of screenshots are saved.
-  * To change the size, you need to edit the .ahk script, and recompile it into .exe